ANYbotics/elevation_mapping/README.md

     roslaunch elevation_mapping_demos turtlesim3_waffle_demo.launch

-To control the robot, a new shell needs to be opened and the ros environment sourced.
-Velocity input can be given with
+To control the robot with a keyboard, a new terminal window needs to be opened (remember to source your ROS environment).
+Then run

     export TURTLEBOT3_MODEL=waffle
     roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

-With a, w, d, x the robot moves around.
-With s the robot immediately stops.
+Velocity inputs can be sent to the robot by pressing the keys `a`, `w`,`d`, `x`.
+To stop the robot completely, press `s`.

 ## Nodes